theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/documentation/sap-connection/log-on-to-sap.md

 description: Log on to SAP
 ---

-There are multiple ways to log on to your SAP system with ERPConnect:
+ERPConnect supports the following connection methods to SAP systems:

 - Connect to a single application server.
 - Connect to a message server (Load Balancing).